 Shakespeare’s take on a collection of poems and stories written in the late 1500’s about feuding families and star-crossed lovers made Verona a household name.
 Stories based loosely on real events and real families of Verona.
 But Verona has much more to offer than just the tourist pilgrimage to Juliet’s balcony.
 This city has a romantic outlook independent of the fictional tragedy.

-The city boasts a wealth of Roman ruins, mainly the grand Roman Arena which dominates the main square, Piazza Bra.
-Once an arena for Roman gladiator battles, executions and plays, the 2000 year old arena now hosts Verona’s famous summer opera season attracting opera’s biggest names.
+The city boasts a wealth of Roman ruins, mainly the magnificent Roman Arena which dominates the main square, Piazza Bra.
+Once an arena for Roman gladiator battles, executions and plays, the 2000-year-old arena now hosts Verona’s famous summer opera season attracting opera’s biggest names.

 Verona flourished under this families rule in the middle ages.
 A family renowned for being both murderous tyrants as well as passionate patrons of the arts.
 The cities passion for the arts continues today.
 A visit to Verona is so much more than just Romeo & Juliet.
 A beautiful and cultured city steeped in fascinating history.

 Getting to Verona